ietf-rats-wg/draft-ietf-rats-evidence-trans/draft-smith-rats-evidence-trans.md

 The SPDM measurements are converted to `concise-evidence` which has a format that is similar to CoRIM `triples-map` (their semantics follows the matching rules described above).
 The TCG DICE Concise Evidence Binding for SPDM specification {{-ce}} describes a process for converting the SPDM Measurement Block to Concise Evidence.
 Subsequently the transformation steps defined in {{sec-ce-trans}}.

+The keys provided in the ECT.`authority` field should include global (not device-specific) keys which signed the SPDM MEASUREMENTS response carrying the Evidence as described in {{sec-authority}}.

 # Security and Privacy Considerations {#sec-sec}